ampotos/dynStruct/README.md

 The result is for complexe program (like emacs) will used a huge amount of mememory (more than 4go) to run.
 Some optimisations about this memory overhead will come soon.

-Also DynamoRIO have problem with running some program using the pthread library, so dynStruct have the same issue.

 ## Structure recovery

 The python script dynStruct.py do the structure recovery and can start the web_ui.